ozaner/ozanerhansha.github.io-OLD/_posts/math/calculus/00-0-0-separable-differential-equations.md

 <!--more-->

-#### Autonomous
+#### Autonomous Equations
 Note that in the special case that $g(t)=1$, the separable equation is only dependent on $y$ and thus is a first order **autonomous** equation.
-Unlike separable equations, autonomous equations generalize to higher orders.
+Autonomous differential equations are ones that are independent of $t$.
+Instead they are dependent only on $y$ and, for higher order equations, $y$'s derivatives.

-### Solutions
+## Solutions
 The reason differential equations of the above form are interesting is because they are equivalent to the following (hopefully simple) integral equation:

 $$\int\frac{1}{h(y)} \,dy=\int g(t) \,dt$$

-which, when computed, will yield a family of *implicit solutions* to the differential equation (which can possibly be solved for *explicit solutions*).
+which, when computed, will yield a family of *implicit solutions* to the differential equation (which can possibly be solved for a family of *explicit solutions*).
 We call this technique for solving differential equations the **separation of variables**.

 <details>
 <summary><strong>Proof</strong></summary>